 The Spain midfielder has impressed in his pre-season outings for the treble-winners, but his coach is not yet satisfied with his physical condition

-Guardiola told reporters: "We have to bear in mind that he arrived in Munich a week ago.
+Guardiola told reporters: "We have to know that he arrived in Munich a week ago.
 His physical condition and movements are slower than the rest."

-Goals from Philipp Lahm and Mario Mandzukic sealed victory for the treble-winners over an under strength Barca side and Guardiola admitted it was a special night to face his former club.
+Goals from Philipp Lahm and Mario Mandzukic sealed victory for the treble-winners over an under strength Barca side, led for the first time by new boss Gerardo Martino, and Guardiola admitted it was a special night to face his former club.

 "It was a very special day," he continued.
 "In all my life as a player and coach this was the first time I have faced the club.